CORONARY BYPASS SURGERY

 Emotional Or Other Stress

-One of the most common operations today is coronary bypass surgery.
+Coronary bypass surgery.
+This is one of the most common heart-related operations.
 The operation involves opening up the chest and replacing one or more of the coronary arteries that are partially or totally blocked.

 The damaged artery is replaced with either: